This live image is showing the current reading on the trackside monitor.

 PIR operates a fixed microphone, 50 feet from the track, just past the “B” bleacher on the front straight.
-This spot was chosen to best capture highest sound levels from the various kinds of events held at PIR.
+This spot was chosen by an independent noise consultant to best capture highest sound levels from the various kinds of events held at PIR.

 The microphone is attached to a digital sound monitor.
 The data is then captured on a computer.
-All the noise files are held, and given to the City’s Noise Control Officer on demand.
+All the noise files are held, and given to the City’s Noise Control Officer on request.

 Should you have an issue with noise levels from the track, please call the track manager at 503.823.5899.
 You can also register a complaint with the City’s Noise Control Hotline at 503.823.7350.